comamitc/hustle/README.md

 # hustle

-A github and bitbucket activity graph mashup
+A github and bitbucket activity graph mashup.

 ## Development Mode